-CSUK's accounting policies relating to impairment can be found in the 2022 Annual Report, Notes 'j' to Financial Accounts, along with the definition for accounting purposes of 'impaired'.
+CSUK's accounting policies relating to impairment can be found in the 2023 Annual Report, Note '2(j)' to the Financial Accounts, along with the definition for accounting purposes of 'impaired'.
 Information on impairment losses can be found in Note 18.